 15 of 15

-Most people keep a first aid kit in the bathroom.
-One belongs in the kitchen as well.
+Most people keep a first aid kit in the bathroom but one belongs in the kitchen as well.
 Make sure it's stocked with up-to-date equipment, including gauze, burn salve, scissors, and the phone number for your doctors and nearby hospitals.